nodeca/ndoc/README.md

 [NDoc Syntax](https://github.com/nodeca/ndoc/blob/master/syntax.md).
-It is similar to [PDoc](https://github.com/tobie/pdoc) one, with some extentions (see start of this doc for details).
+It is similar to [PDoc](https://github.com/tobie/pdoc) one, with some extensions (see start of this doc for details).

 ## For developers